 There is no doubt that the same impulse to document comprehensively—to fix for posterity—led Rewald to choose the National Gallery of Art as the repository for his photographs, documentation, and personal library.
-Rewald thus enshrined his legacy at the same time he ensured that his scholarly materials would forever remain the basis for the continuing study of "his" beloved artist.
-The current exhibition in the Gallery’s Library, organized in conjunction with the exhibition Cézanne in Provence (January 29–May 7, 2006), includes items that document Rewald’s passionate interest in Cézanne.
-Rewald’s annotated dissertation, early publications, site photographs, and object files are on display, along with a small selection of rare books on Cézanne collected by Rewald.
-Unquestionably, the department of image collections’ holdings of site photographs, the Gallery Archives’ complement of Rewald’s scholarly files, the more than 10,000 personal books held in the National Gallery of Art Library, and the exceptional collection of Cézanne’s paintings and graphic works make the National Gallery of Art one of the premiere destinations for the study of Cézanne.
+This exhibition, organized in conjunction with Cézanne in Provence, included Rewald's annotated dissertation, early publications, site photographs, and object files, along with a small selection of rare books on Cézanne collected by Rewald.
+Unquestionably, Rewald’s site photographs, scholarly files, more than 10,000 personal books, and exceptional collection of Cézanne's paintings and graphic works make the National Gallery of Art one of the premiere destinations for the study of Cézanne.

 Organization: The exhibition was organized by the National Gallery of Art.
-Gregory Most, Chief of Library Image Collections, and Benedict Leca, Andrew Mellon Post-Doctoral Fellow, were cocurators.
+Gregory Most, chief of library image collection, and Benedict Leca, Andrew Mellon Post-Doctoral Fellow in the department of French painting, were cocurators.